What You Need to Know About Hill Tribe Tourism

 Chiang Mai Hill Tribe Tourism

 Chiang Mai has diverse ethnic minorities.
 They’ve traditionally dwelt high up in the mountains, away from the cities and Thai majority.
 We’re living in the 21st century and much has changed.
 Some things more rapidly and drastically than others.
 Transformation of culture is continuous.
 The shedding of traditional lifestyle is happening in this digital age faster than during any other time in history.
 This is being echoed in the lives of these ethnic minority peoples.
+Many of them have adapted to hill tribe tourism to help improve their lives.

 Unless you live here you’re unlikely to ever have such opportunities for photography adventures when you tour.
 And even if you do live here, these experiences would be rare.